When sharing data, it is important to consider how you will make your data available. The two main options for making your data available are to:

 APIs automatically query the information from your designated business application.

-People accessing your data via an API can have a lot of flexibility with how they can use the data.
-This creates many opportunities for innovation and service potential.
+People accessing your data via an API can have greater flexibility using data.
+This creates opportunities for innovation and service potential.

-APIs create a range of opportunities for your data to add value
+APIs create opportunities for your data to add value

-APIs amplify the potential of your data, and the potential of its benefits and returns for consumers, by making it more easily available to a large number of consumers and potentially allowing large numbers of new tools and services to be developed, that your agency would not have the potential to deliver.
+APIs amplify the potential of your data, and the potential of its benefits and returns, by making it more easily available to consumers.
+This allows for new tools and services to be developed that your agency may not have been able to deliver.

 APIs are increasingly supported by other tools

-APIs work well with supported software, like geospatial software and mapping tools that integrate with APIs and remove the need to extract or host the data independently.
+APIs work well with supported software.
+For example, geospatial software and mapping tools integrate with APIs and remove the need to extract or host the data independently.

 APIs enable users to only access the data they need

-APIs support querying and filters, which enables you to only query and access the data you need, not download and support the entire dataset.
+APIs support querying and filters, which enables you to only query and access the data you need, rather than download and support the entire dataset.